Business Processes, Operational Strategies & Best Practices for responding to a Data Breach

-We have trained over 100 organizations including:
+We have trained over 250 organizations including:

 This training is available as a one-day public course or a two-day internal workshop.

-GCT is part of the UK Government’s initiative to address the shortage of skilled cyber security professionals.
+GCT is part of the UK Government’s initiative to address the shortage of skilled cybersecurity professionals.
 GCHQ helps protect the Government’s communications and electronic data – it is one of the three UK Intelligence and Security Agencies alongside MI5 and the Secret Intelligence Service (MI6).

-With so many cyber security training courses available, GCT certification enables organisations to distinguish between reputable courses and ones that have not been validated using a Government-endorsed assessment process.
+With so many cybersecurity training courses available, GCT certification enables organisations to distinguish between reputable courses and ones that have not been validated using a Government-endorsed assessment process.

-The GCT scheme is underpinned by the industry-respected IISP framework assessing the quality of the course materials, and the trainer's delivery of the course against GCHQ’s exacting standards.
-Attendees can therefore be confident that they’re embarking on a training course that has been recognised for excellence by a UK Government-developed cyber security scheme.
+The GCT scheme is underpinned by the industry-respected IISP framework, assessing the quality of the course materials, and the trainer's delivery of the course against GCHQ’s exacting standards.
+Attendees can, therefore, be confident that they’re embarking on a training course that has been recognised for excellence by a UK Government-developed cybersecurity scheme.

-- Threat Actors in Detail
+- Threat actors in detail.

 - What is incident orchestration?

-- Using incident orchestration to significantly reduce time to respond to data breaches
+- Using incident orchestration to significantly reduce time to respond to data breaches.

-- How to semi-automate and fully automate incident management
+- How to semi-automate and fully automate incident management.

-- Using incident orchestration to empower and up-skill existing staff
+- Using incident orchestration to empower and up-skill existing staff.

-- Incident orchestration as a Force Multiplier
+- Incident orchestration as a Force Multiplier.

 - Using orchestration to increase compliance

-- Crisis Comms Plans management
+- Crisis Comms Plans Management

-- Social media and PR key steps
+- Social Media and PR key steps

 Amar Singh has a long history and experience in data privacy and information security.
 Amar has served as CISO for various companies, including News International (now News UK), SABMiller, Gala Coral, Euromoney and Elsevier.
 Amongst various other activities, Amar is a Global Chief Information Security Officer and Trusted Advisor to a number of organisations including a FTSE100 firm, and is chair of the ISACA UK Security Advisory Group.
-He also founded the not-for-profit cyber security service for charities, Give01Day.
+He also founded the not-for-profit cybersecurity service for charities, Give01Day.

-He has the ability to deal with both the technically astute, board-level executives and lead an organisation's information security direction.
+He has the ability to deal with both technically astute, board-level executives and lead an organisation's information security direction.
 Apart from his experience and abilities, Amar holds a number of industry-recognised certifications, such as ISO 27001 Certified ISMS Lead Implementer, MoR, CRISC and CISSP certification.